AuthorCarpentry/FSCI-2018/02-markdown.md

 It's time to start building your own Reproducible Report!
 The course instructors have prepared all the content as text and script files, so you can focus on learning Rmarkdown.
 Let's go step by step:

+#### Step 1.

-Step 1.
-In RStudio, navigate through the Files directory to the `FSCI-2018/data` subfolder and open the exercise file `Base_2013_day2_in.Rmd`.
-Immediately save it as `Base_2013_day2_out.Rmd` and continue to work on the 'out' file during this Lesson.
+In RStudio, navigate through the `Files` directory to the `FSCI-2018/data` subfolder and open the exercise file `Base_2013_day2_in.Rmd`.
+Immediately save it as `Base_2013_day2_out.Rmd` and close the 'in' file.
+We will  continue to work on the 'out' file during this lesson.
+By the end of the course, that 'out' file will be ready to publish online, showcasing your open authoring skills!

-Step 2.
-Note that this file has three main components, as follows:
+#### Step 2.
+Note that the `.Rmd` exercise file has three main components:

+*  `YAML Header`
-a. `YAML Header` set off with three dashes `---` above and below and a blank line following the three dashes at the bottom
+YAML ("Not Another Markdown Language") contains document metadata that `knitr` and `pandoc` need to properly render the document and produce an output file.
+The header is set off with three dashes `---` above and below.
+Make sure there is  a blank line between the `YAML` header and the rest of the document.

-b.
-The main body of the text
+*   The main body of the text contains the content you compose and markup with `Rmarkdown` syntax to clarify its meaning and polish its appearance.

-c.
-Code chunks that contain R code that is executed when the document is knit to HTML or another output format (*Please ignore the code chunks for now -- we will master them in the next Lesson!*)
+*    Code chunks contain `R` code that is executed when the document is knit to HTML, Word, or another output format.
+We will ignore the code chunks until a bit later in the Course, when we take on dynamic reporting elements.

-Step 3.
-With the *Rmarkdown Cheatsheet* and *Reference Guide* at your fingertips, edit the exercise file per the following instructions
+#### Step 3.
+Edit the exercise file per the following instructions

 **YAML Header**

 In the `author` field, enter your own Name and Institution surrounded by quotes
 In the `date` field, enter today's date